To start us all off on the same page, let’s first lay out the difference between user interface (UI) and user experience (UX).

 Your website should be easy to use.
 There should be as little of a learning curve as possible.
 A difficult site to navigate will deter people from sticking around.
 Note that the UI of your site plays a large role here!

 This has to do with the visual appeal of your website.
-If a website is not visually appealing, it will be deemed less credible by many people, and less likely to be trusted as a resource.
+If a website lacks visual appeal, many people will consider it less credible and less likely to trust it as a resource.
 A busy website is not a desirable one.
 Keep your design simple and to the point so as not to overwhelm the user with too much information at once.

 Unfortunately, this is one of the most forgotten qualities.
-If people have issues seeing, hearing, or understanding the content of your website they will be less likely to rely on it as a credible or reliable source.
-There are various levels of accessibility standards.
+Consequently, if people have issues seeing, hearing, or understanding the content of your website, they will be less likely to rely on it as a credible or reliable source.
+Additionally, there are various levels of accessibility standards.

 Looking to Engage More Members?